 As regular readers of this blog know, I spend a great deal of time writing about the use of technology in the fight against crime – financial and otherwise.
-In early February, in Part One of this series, I overviewed the concept of Major Investigation Analytics and Investigative Case Management with examples including The Ontario Ministry of Community Safety and Correctional Services in Canada.
-Their Major Case Management Unit is recognized around the world as a flagship implementation of technology to aid the investigation of cross-jurisdiction criminal activity.
+In Part One of this series, I overviewed the concept of Major Investigation Analytics and Investigative Case Management.

-The major case for major case management (pun intended) was driven home at the recent Association of Certified Financial Crimes Specialists (ACFCS) conference in New York.
-Full Disclosure: I attended the conference for educational purposes as part of my role at Crime Technology Weekly.
+The major case for major case management (pun intended) was driven home at the recent crime and investigation conference in New York.
+Full Disclosure: I attended the conference for educational purposes as part of my role at Crime Tech Weekly.
 Throughout the three day conference, speaker after speaker talked about making sense of data.
 I think if I’d have heard the term ‘big data’ one more time I’d have gone insane.
 Nevertheless, that was the topic du jour as you can imagine, and the 3 V’s of big data – volume, variety, and velocity – remain a front and center topic for the vendor community serving the investigation market.

 According to one report, 96% of everything we do in life – personal or at work – generates data.
 That statement probably best sums up how big ‘big data’ is.
-Unfortunately for ACFCS members (including me), there was very little discussion about how big data can help investigate major crimes.
+Unfortunately, there was very little discussion about how big data can help investigate major crimes.
 There was a lot of talk about analytics, for sure, but there was a noticeable lack of ‘meat on the bone’ when it came to major investigation analytics.